hackclub/assemble-calendar/README.md

 # Assemble Calendar

 Assemble's **Run of Show** was planned on a Google Sheet.
-This is great large-scale planning and visualizing everyone's schedules.
+It's amazing for large-scale planning and visualizing everyone's schedules.
 However, for individual staff members checking their schedules, scrolling through a massive Google Sheet is cumbersome especially while running about the venue.

 This Express.js server uses the Google Sheets API to pull spreadsheet data regarding the Run of Show, and converts that data into JSON and ICS (calendar import file).
+The ICS link can be subscribed to in any calendar app and it's events will be synced up-to-date whenever they're changed on the Google Sheet.

 ## Usage